droidian/porting-guide/debugging-tips.md

 If phosh and lxc@android have started with udev rules in plcae but there is no output on the screen, it is possible that vndservicemanager is crashing.

-On Halium 11 and some Halium 10 devices, a patched version of vndservicemanager has to be used. a patched version of vndservicemanager can be found [here](https://github.com/droidian-starqlte/adaptation-droidian-starqlte/blob/bookworm/usr/lib/droid-vendor-overlay/bin/vndservicemanager).
+On some Halium 10 devices, a patched version of vndservicemanager might be used to have vndservicemanager start. a patched version of vndservicemanager can be found [here](https://github.com/droidian-devices/adaptation-droidian-starqlte/blob/droidian/usr/lib/droid-vendor-overlay/bin/vndservicemanager).

 	(device)# mkdir -p /usr/lib/droid-vendor-overlay/bin/
 	(device)# cp vndservicemanager /usr/lib/droid-vendor-overlay/bin/